 The Nikko G was more flexible in my hand and didn't require as much pressure as the Zebra G, making it easier to write with for longer periods.
 Because of the Nikko's softer flexibility, I was also able to get slightly finer upstrokes with the Nikko G. I also had no trouble writing in a small font with this nib.

 However, after using the Nikko G for several weeks, I was ready to move on.
 It performed well enough, but I couldn't get past the Nikko's scratchy quality.

 I couldn't find a lot of information about the Tachikawa G nib, so I really didn't know what to expect.
 However, after a few days of using it, the Tachikawa G nib completely trumped my love for the Zebra G.

 The Tachikawa G nib flows smoothly, flexes easily, and holds a HUGE amount of ink.
 In fact, the ink load took some getting use to.
 I kept dipping too soon, which resulted in ink blobs.
 (You may notice this in the samples above, especially the one in the bottom left.)

 You can see the comparison of each nibs' ink load in the photo above.
 The Zebra G held the least amount of ink; I had to dip it twice just to finish the sample!
 Though the Nikko held a good load, the Tachikawa was the clear winner.

-I also compared the strokes of the Zebra G to the Tachikawa G. Though both nibs made lovely, thick downstrokes, the Tachikawa (above, pictured left) produced extremely thin upstrokes, much thinner than the Zebra G (above, pictured right).
+I also compared the strokes of the Zebra G to the Tachikawa G. Though both nibs made lovely, thick downstrokes, the Tachikawa (above left) produced extremely thin upstrokes, much thinner than the Zebra G (above right).

 I quickly adapted to the increased ink load, and in my hand the Tachikawa G had a soft flexibility similar to the Nikko, yet it also possessed the smoothness of the Zebra.
 I had found my winner!